Plotting in R#

 Creating composite plots#

-We can use the par() function with the arguments mfrow mfcol which allows us define a matrix of plots with a specified number of rows and columns.
+We can use the par() function with the arguments mfrow mfcol which allows us to define a matrix of plots with a specified number of rows and columns.
 Using mfcol draws by columns and mfrow draws by rows.

 %%R